AlejoTorres2001/chat.io/readme.md

 <img alt="Express" src="https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white"/>
 <img  alt="MongoDB"  src="https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white" />

+For handling ***Web Socket* connections** and event emitting and listening I'm using *Socket.io*, creating a server instance inside the express app.
-For authentication I've opted for a ***JWT* strategy**, at the project's current state it does not include a refreshToken functionalilty, logging you out once your access token is rejected by the server.
+For authentication I've opted for a ***JWT* strategy**, at the project's current state it does not include a refreshToken functionality, logging you out once your access token is rejected by the server.

 ## Contributing